 - Unexplained weight loss.

-- AnaemiaWhere the number of red blood cells have dropped.
-This can make people feel tired, breathless and unwell and affects how the body fights infection – potentially causing fatigue, weakness and/or weight loss.
+- Anaemiaa condition where there aren't enough red blood cells in the blood, causing fatigue, weakness and pale skin and affecting how the body responds to infection – potentially causing fatigue, weakness and/or weight loss.

 - Changes in urinary habits, such as: